samboy/ChessVariantResearch/Chess921600/README.md

 the last setup listed:

 ```
-$ lunacy FindBalancedSetup.lua 100 777
+$ lunacy FindBalancedSetup.lua 500 777
 777,1,bbnqrknr/pppppppp/8/8/8/8/PPPPPPPP/NRNQKBBR w KQkq - 0 1:-116,d2d4;
 777,2,rnknbqrb/pppppppp/8/8/8/8/PPPPPPPP/RBNQBKNR w KQkq - 0 1:45,c2c3;
 777,4,bbqrknrn/pppppppp/8/8/8/8/PPPPPPPP/RKBBNRNQ w KQkq - 0 1:11,a2a4;
 777,37,bbrnkrnq/pppppppp/8/8/8/8/PPPPPPPP/QNNRBKRB w KQkq - 0 1:-3,g2g3;
+777,137,rnbkrbqn/pppppppp/8/8/8/8/PPPPPPPP/RKBBQNRN w KQkq - 0 1:-1,d2d4;
+777,246,qbrknrbn/pppppppp/8/8/8/8/PPPPPPPP/BRKBQNNR w KQkq - 0 1:0,b2b3;
+Eval 0 found, job done
 ```

 Here, the first setup we found really favored Black, the second setup we found really favored White, and the fourth setup has a much smaller White advantage than Classic Chess does.
-Finally, on the 37th setup, we found a setup which only slightly favored Black.
+On the 37th setup, we found a setup which only slightly favores Black, on the 137th setup we got a setup which barely favors Black, and finally on the 246th setup we got a balanced setup.